Who we are

 We are responsible for:

-Operational support to the Royal Navy and other defence customers by providing hydrographic services
+Providing operational support to the Royal Navy and other defence customers by providing hydrographic services

 Servicing wider government by supporting the Maritime & Coastguard Agency’s (MCA) obligations to the Safety of Life at Sea (SOLAS) Convention by ensuring marine data of the UK coastal waters is accurate and kept up to date